-Join Richard Chua for an in-depth discussion in this video Solution: Compare inferences on categorical data, part of Introduction to Minitab.
+Join Richard Chua for an in-depth discussion in this video Solution: Compare inferences on categorical data, part of Learning Minitab.

 - [Voiceover] We have data on the three teams A, B, and C…and outcomes are result being late,…on time,…early,…and no show.…So, the tool to use will be…the Chi-Square Test for Association…to see if the result is dependent on team or not.…Stat, Tables,…Chi-Square Test for Association,…and our data is summarized in the two-way table.…Highlight the three teams.…And the row is Result.…And for the column,…we can name it,…just call it Team,…and click OK.…